Do You Speak French? Parlez vous Français? Which one? How Many French Dialects in the World?

 Haitian or Caribbean French is another variety spoken in Haiti.
 It is similar to a standard or Parisian.

-On the other hand, Haitian creole is a mixture of African languages and other European languages such as Spanish and Portuguese.
+On the other hand, Haitian creole is a mixture of African and other European languages, such as Spanish and Portuguese.
 It is also the most spoken French creole language globally.

-Due to the small number of speakers, This creole is considered an endangered language.
+Due to the few speakers, creole is considered an endangered language.

 It is a mixture of African languages and French and has a very different sound from Standard French.